Qoosim/enumerables_methods/README.md

 # Ruby Enumerable methods

-## This scripts rebuilds ruby Enumerable methods:
+### This project rebuilt the following ruby Enumerable methods:
   - #each as #my_each
   - #each_with_index as #my_each_with_index
   - #select as #my_select